 The pandemic of COVID-19 has disrupted lives across all countries and communities and negatively affected global economic growth in 2020 beyond anything experienced in nearly a century.
-However, estimates indicate the outbreak reduced global economic growth in 2020 to an annualized rate of around

--3.2%, with a recovery of 5.9% for 2021 and 4.9% in 2022.
+However, estimates indicate the outbreak reduced global economic growth in 2020 to an annualized rate of around -3.2%, with a recovery of 5.9% projected for 2021.
 Therefore, this section emphasizes on the macroeconomic stability and growth potential that both countries exhibited until COVID-19.
 In terms of Bulgaria, GDP has hovered around 3% since 2016, with total factor productivity the main factor behind its expansion, alongside with growing export market share, increasing cost of labour per unit of output produced and continued integration in global value chains.
 Driven by strong exports and increased domestic demand, GDP of North Macedonia increased by 3.2% in 2019.